starrydata/starrydata-python-library/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE file](LICENSE) for more details.
+See the [LICENSE file](https://github.com/starrydata/starrydata-python-library?tab=MIT-1-ov-file#readme) for more details.

----

-For questions or support, please contact [support@example.com](mailto:support@example.com).